-The 2017 growing season for The Bellevue Hospital’s (TBH) Community Garden is underway!
+The 2020 growing season for The Bellevue Hospital’s (TBH) Community Garden is underway!

-Now in its sixth year, the Community Garden project is a co-partnership between TBH and the City of Bellevue.
+Now in its ninth year, the Community Garden project is a co-partnership between TBH and the City of Bellevue.
 All produce grown in the garden is donated to Bellevue Fish and Loaves and Clyde Backdoor Food Pantries to help feed the hungry in both communities.

 We are always looking for volunteers to help weed the gardens to help them maintain health and growth.

-If you are interested in volunteering, call 419.484.5421 for more information.
+If you are interested in volunteering, call 419.202.3915 for more information.